swutw/cpex_cv_night_shift/README.md

     - urllib (retrieving images)
     - time
 3. Microsoft Powerpoint.
 4. **Access to a Mac/Linux computer.
 These OSs reliably run the scripts successfully, while there are some lingering bugs for Windows users.
 If you are a lead forecaster with a Windows computer, coordinate with your support forecasters to run the scripts on a Mac/Linux machine.
-There is at least one Mac/Linux user in every forecast team.**
+There is at least one Mac/Linux user in every forecast group.**

 - Google Drive with forecasting resources: https://drive.google.com/drive/u/0/folders/1DC6AGeQbo8y9StU1wO9NbwBCahSa66BF
 - Google Drive link:  https://drive.google.com/drive/u/0/folders/14g2MU2wh6fWceYqPDgEeQqtZ734wW_zm